HiCL: Hippocampal-Inspired Continual Learning: Discussion

 The expert's prototype or abstraction, which is the average of all its DG codes, becomes a compact summary of this specialized vocabulary.
 When a new image of a cat is presented to the model, it is processed by all experts' DG modules in parallel.
 However, only the DG module from the ``cat/dog'' expert will produce a strong and characteristic sparse activation, as the input's features strongly resonate with its learned vocabulary.
 The other experts, lacking this specialization, will produce weaker and less distinct patterns.

-This separation is quantified by the prototype similarity matrices in Figure~\ref{fig:dg_separation}b and \ref{fig:dg_separation}d.
-The strong diagonal shows that each prototype is similar to itself, while the low off-diagonal values (all close to zero) confirm that the prototypes for different tasks are nearly orthogonal.
+This separation is illustrated by the two dimensional t-SNE embeddings in Figures~\ref{fig:dg_separation_cifar} and \ref{fig:dg_separation_tiny}.
+Each colored group corresponds to a learned prototype, and the points form compact clusters with clear gaps between groups.
+The minimal overlap across clusters indicates that prototypes associated with different tasks occupy distinct regions of the representation space, which is consistent with low cross task similarity and reduced interference during continual learning.
 Therefore, the routing decision, a simple cosine similarity check against the prototypes is not just a superficial pattern match.
 It is a measure of \textbf{representational resonance}.
-The input is naturally routed to the expert whose internal feature vocabulary is best suited to understand and process it, a choice made simple and reliable by the clear, quantifiable separation of the learned feature spaces.
+The input is naturally routed to the expert whose internal feature vocabulary is best suited to understand and process it, a choice made simple and reliable by the clear, quantifiable separation.